 Focloir.ie, the English-Irish dictionary, has seen their user numbers double with 12 percent of readers logging on from the United States.

-The site, run by Foras na Gaeilge, had more than double the number of users and searches compared to previous years.
-There has also been an increase in the number people logging on from mobile devices.
+The site, run by Foras na Gaeilge, had more than double the number of users and searches, in 2014, compared to previous years.
+There has also been an increase in the number of people logging on from mobile devices.

 The site found that while 75 percent of the searches were carried out in Ireland, 12 percent came from the United States and 6 percent from the UK.

-What the public are searching for is somewhat surprising.
-The site found that during the year from September 15, 2013 to October 14, 2014 the word ‘love’ was the most popular search on the site with 2,661 entries.
+What the public is searching for is somewhat surprising.
+The site found that during the year from September 15, 2013, to October 14, 2014, the word ‘love’ was the most popular search on the site with 2,661 entries.